virtualmin/virtualmin.com/content/docs/Step by Step Tutorials/how-to-navigate-in-virtualmin.md

 ---
-title: "How to navigate in Virtualmin"
+title: "How to Navigate in Virtualmin"
 date: 2023-11-24
 author: "Ilia Ross"
 weight: 2510